analoncur3/US-Voter-ID/README.md

 # US-Voter-ID
 This repository contains analyses of US Congressional Debates over __voter ID__.
-The analyses conducted are inductive and bottom up, meaning that the interest lies in recognising and interpreting patterns emerging from the data.

 It is split into 3 files:
 - _Descriptive Stats.ipynb_